ARISTOTLE

 and production [the making of things] even more, nothing is left but

 contemplation (θεωρία).
-Hence the activity of the gods that is superior in
+Hence the activity of the gods superior in

 blessedness is contemplation.
 The human activity most akin to this is the